You are here: Home > Own Your Own Home

 HOW HABITAT WORKS

-2. Home Visit.
-When it is time to select a new family, members of the Family Selection Committee make a home visit to each family.
+4. Home Visit.
+When it is time to select a new family, members of the Family Selection Committee make a home visit to each qualified family.

-3. Selection.
-After home visits with applicants are completed, the Family Selection Committee selects one family to be the prospective Habitat homeowner family.
+5. Selection.
+After home visits with applicants are completed, the Family Selection Committee selects one individual or family to be the homeowner recipient.

-4. House Construction.
-Members of the selected family begin contributing sweat equity hours, first on other Habitat projects, and then on their home-to-be.
-They must complete 500 sweat equity hours to be eligible for the new home.
-They must also take a budgeting course, and establishing savings of $500 for house closing payment.
-It is generally about 18 months between selection of the family and the family moving into the completed house.
+6. House Construction.
+Members of the homeowner recipient family begin contributing sweat equity hours, first on other Habitat homes and projects, and then on their home.
+300 hours of sweat equity for single parents and 500 hours for couples is required for the selected recipient to be eligible for the new home.
+Recipients are also required to take a budgeting course, establish a savings habit and save at least $1,000 for house closing costs.
+It is generally about 18 months between selection of the family and the family moving into the home.

-5. House Closing.
-The family signs an agreement to make regular monthly payments for 20 years, after which they become full owners of the house.
-Required monthly payments vary depending on each house’s costs, but tend to be under $550.
+7. Closing.
+Upon completion of the home, the family signs an agreement (a mortgage) to make regular monthly payments for 30 years, after which they become full owners of the home.
+Required monthly payments vary depending on each home?s building costs and the applicant?s ability to pay.

 HABITAT FOR HUMANITY PRINCIPLES